Beidi Dong

 Firearm violence and policy, crime/violence, punishment, and health, crime and place, life-course criminology/criminal careers, computational social science

 Dr. Beidi Dong is an Associate Professor of Criminology, Law and Society at George Mason University.
-He earned his PhD from the Department of Sociology and Criminology & Law at the University of Florida and completed postdoctoral fellowship in the Department of Biostatistics, Epidemiology and Informatics at the University of Pennsylvania.
-His research interests revolve around identifying risk and protective factors for community violence in the United States and developing evidence-based strategies to prevent and alleviate the negative impacts of violence on affected individuals and communities equitably.
-His research also addresses health disparities and inequities associated with crime/violence and punishment.
+He earned his PhD from the Department of Sociology and Criminology & Law at the University of Florida and completed a postdoctoral research fellowship in the Department of Biostatistics, Epidemiology and Informatics at the University of Pennsylvania.
+His research focuses on community violence, particularly gun violence and policy in the United States, and on the health consequences and disparities associated with crime, violence, and punishment.
+In addition, his research examines how artificial intelligence and other technological innovations influence public safety and health.
+He brings strong expertise in quantitative and longitudinal methods, as well as computational social science.

 Dong, B., & Wu, X. (2022).
 Reaching and engaging people: Analyzing tweeting practices of large U.S. police departments pre- and post- the killing of George Floyd.
 PLOS ONE, e0269288. https://doi.org/10.1371/journal.pone.0269288